AndyXT/embedded-rust-tutorial/embedded-rust-tutorial-master.md

 Constant-time implementations are crucial for preventing timing attacks in cryptographic code.
 Rust provides excellent tools and libraries for implementing constant-time operations, with compile-time guarantees and runtime verification capabilities.

+**Enhanced by Functional Programming:**
+- → [Functional Programming and Data Processing](#functional-programming-and-data-processing) - Use iterator patterns for constant-time data processing

 #### Understanding Side-Channel Vulnerabilities

 Side-channel attacks exploit information leaked through execution time, power consumption, or electromagnetic emissions.
 In embedded systems, timing attacks are particularly dangerous: